Normalize A Single Preset¶

 Check snapshot count in the Misc tab.

-If using hardware, place or import the preset into the temporary Helix slot when the workflow requires it.
+If using hardware, place or import the preset into the temporary device slot when the workflow requires it.

 Click Start normalization.